|TABLE OF CONTENTS

 (iv) Any licenses to any Splunk Applications and Splunk Content relating to such Service will terminate.

 6.5 Refund or Payment upon Termination.
-If this Agreement is terminated by Customer in accordance with Section 6.2 (Termination for Cause), Splunk will refund Customer any prepaid Subscription fees covering the remainder of the Subscription Term after the effective date of termination.
+If this Agreement is terminated by Customer in accordance with Section 6.2 (Termination for Cause), Splunk will refund Customer any prepaid subscription fees covering the remainder of the Subscription Term after the effective date of termination.
 If this Agreement is terminated by Splunk in accordance with Section 6.2, Customer will pay any unpaid fees covering the remainder of the then-current Subscription Term after the effective date of termination.
 In no event will termination relieve Customer of its obligation to pay any fees payable to Splunk for the period prior to the effective date of termination.

 7.2 Compelled Disclosure of Confidential Information.
-Notwithstanding the foregoing terms of Section 7.1, the Receiving Party may disclose Confidential Information of the Disclosing Party if it is compelled by law to do so, provided the Receiving Party gives the Disclosing Party prior notice of such compelled disclosure (to the extent legally permitted) and reasonable assistance, at the Disclosing Party's cost, if the Disclosing Party wishes to contest the disclosure.
-If the Receiving Party is compelled by law to disclose the Disclosing Party’s Confidential Information as part of a civil proceeding to which the Disclosing Party is a Party, and the Disclosing Party is not contesting the disclosure, the Disclosing Party will reimburse the Receiving Party for its reasonable cost of compiling and providing secure access to such Confidential Information.
+Notwithstanding the foregoing terms of Section 7.1, the Receiving Party may disclose Confidential Information of the Disclosing Party if it is compelled by law enforcement agencies or regulators to do so, provided the Receiving Party gives the Disclosing Party prior notice of such compelled disclosure (to the extent legally permitted) and reasonable assistance, at the Disclosing Party's cost, if the Disclosing Party wishes to contest the disclosure.
+If the Receiving Party is compelled to disclose the Disclosing Party’s Confidential Information as part of a civil proceeding to which the Disclosing Party is a Party, and the Disclosing Party is not contesting the disclosure, the Disclosing Party will reimburse the Receiving Party for its reasonable cost of compiling and providing secure access to such Confidential Information.

 8. WARRANTIES AND DISCLAIMER OF WARRANTIES